-Yazmin Rodriguez is the owner of Esperanza Attorneys At Law, a low-bono immigration firm in the state of Connecticut that focuses primarily on representing individuals in removal proceedings.
+Yazmin Rodriguez is the owner of Esperanza Law, a low-bono immigration firm in the state of Connecticut that focuses primarily on representing individuals in removal proceedings.

 Yazmin was born in Bogotá, Colombia and came to the United States at the young age of 13.
 Yazmin developed a passion to represent vulnerable populations, primarily immigrants and low-income individuals with mental illness, while working as a paralegal for different immigration non-profits in the state of New York and later on, while working for the Connecticut Legal Rights Project (CLRP), a firm that represents people with mental illness in the state of CT.
 While at CLRP, Yazmin attended Quinnipiac University School of Law where she obtained a Juris Doctor (J.D.) in 2012.